aciccarello/ciccarello.me/_posts/2019-03-31-estamos-en-puebla-mexico.md

 want to know more about how we are doing.

 {% include image.html
-    file="/assets/img/puebla-fort-sign.jpg"
+    file: "/assets/img/puebla-fort-sign.jpg"
-    alt="Colorful letters mounted to the ground spelling puebla with a couple sitting on the base" caption="Bekah and me in front of the Puebla sign near Fort Loreto  -  [Photo by Bekah](https://www.instagram.com/p/BvSlFn2nVck/)" display="wide"
+    alt: "Colorful letters mounted to the ground spelling puebla with a couple sitting on the base"
+    caption: "Bekah and me in front of the Puebla sign near Fort Loreto  -  [Photo by Bekah](https://www.instagram.com/p/BvSlFn2nVck/)"
+    display: "wide"
 %}